comparativechrono/nugap/README.md

   undamped oscillators) are an edge case in the winding condition; fitted models from real data essentially never hit this.
 * The fitting layer is intentionally basic.
-For best results, match the model class and order you used in MATLAB.
+For best results, match the model class and order you have previosuly used in MATLAB.

 ## License

 MIT — see the [LICENSE](LICENSE) file.
-(Fill in the copyright holder in that file before publishing.)